Paul Steven Miller: Biography

 In 1994 President Clinton appointed Miller to be a Commissioner of the EEOC, Miller served a total of ten years, one of the longest tenures of any commissioner in EEOC history.
 At the EEOC, he worked to develop an alternative dispute resolution program to resolve discrimination claims before litigation.
 In August 2004 Miller resigned to become a professor at the University of Washington (UW) Law School; his seat on the EEOC remained empty until January 2006, when it was finally filled by another noted disability activist, Christine M. Griffin.
 UW made Miller the Henry M. Jackson Professor of Law in January 2008.
 At the installation ceremony for this position, Miller's law school colleague Anna Mastroianni commented, "Paul Miller may have been born a dwarf, but in reality he is a giant.
 We are all better for seeing a little further from the perch of his shoulders."

 In his later career, Miller wrote about the interplay of disability rights and genetic science, writing papers with titles such as "Is There a Pink Slip in My Genes?" and "Avoiding Genetic Genocide".
 Among other issues, Miller discussed the potential for people to lose their jobs because of the disclosure of their future health risks.
 Dr. Francis S. Collins, director of the National Institutes of Health and leader of the Human Genome Project, noted that Miller's "persistence paid off: after more than a decade of frustration, the Genetic Information Nondiscrimination Act was finally signed into law in 2008.
 Paul was one of its biggest heroes."

 In 2007 Miller was recruited to join then Senator Obama's Disability Policy Committee by his long-time friend and protege, Rebecca Cokley.
 In February 2009, Miller was appointed as a special assistant to President Barack Obama, with responsibility for managing political appointments at the U.S. Department of Justice and other positions in the new administration, as well as for positions relating to disability programs.

 Miller developed tumors in his arm during the last decade of his life.
 An amputation did not prevent the cancer's recurrence, and he died on October 19, 2010.

 Honors

 Early in his career Miller had become a leader of the Little People of America.
 In 2002 this organization presented Miller with its annual Award for Promoting Awareness of Individuals with Dwarfism.

 Miller was a Phi Beta Kappa Visiting Scholar, Parsons Visiting Scholar at the University of Sydney Faculty of Law, and a Fellow of the British-American Project.
 In 2003 Miller was awarded an honorary Doctor of Laws degree by City University of New York School of Law.

 Personal life

-Miller married Jennifer Coletti Mechem, a disability policy coordinator, in 1997; They had two children, Naomi and Milo, who were 10 and 5 when their father died.
+Miller married Jennifer Coletti Mechem, a disability policy coordinator, in 1997.
+They had two children who were 10 and 5 when their father died.